 - As per the Trademarks Act, the assignments are often done only by an agreement in writing between the parties concerned.
-Therefore, the assignor as well as the assignee, must execute a legal instrument for transfer of the trademark.
+Therefore, the assignor, as well as the assignee, must execute a legal instrument for the transfer of the trademark.

 - It is a legal title that’s sought to be transferred to the other party.
 Therefore, all details regarding the trademark like name, application number, class number, etc. should be laid out clearly in the agreement.

 - The operative part of the agreement should mention that the person transferring the trademark is the actual owner.
 The assignor should have all the rights, titles, and interests within the trademark.
 It should also establish that the assignor has the complete right and lawful authority to transfer the ownership of the trademark.